Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

  ### Marketing Team
 * **Build a Dedicated APAC Market Activation Campaign** tied around region-specific paid social channels, local-language content, and culturally relevant promotional events.
-* **Assess the APAC purchase journey for friction points** such as payment methods, shipping costs, delivery windows, and currency display and cloase out top three barriers before the campaign launch to ensure traffic generated converts at a rate that justifies the investment.
+* **Assess the APAC purchase journey for friction points** such as payment methods, shipping costs, delivery windows, and currency display and close out top three barriers before the campaign launch to ensure traffic generated converts at a rate that justifies the investment.

 ### Loyalty Program
-* **Accelerate Loyalty Program Enrollment as a Primary Revenue Growth Strategy**: Make loyalty enrollment a primary marketing KPI alongside customer acquisition — with a specific target for converting existing non-loyalty customers into active program members.
+* **Accelerate Loyalty Program Enrollment as a Primary Revenue Growth Strategy**: Make loyalty enrollment a primary marketing KPI alongside customer acquisition with a specific target for converting existing non-loyalty customers into active program members.
 * **Build in-app enrollment prompts, push notification sequences, and cart reminder automations** that capture the behavioral advantage already demonstrated by mobile-enrolled members

 <h2 align="center">Further Analysis</h2>